jesi-rgb/old.jesirgb.com/posts/zeniths-backstory.md

 That very evening I sat at the computer and started making this album, which I am very proud of.

 <iframe src="https://open.spotify.com/embed/album/4oXxekjpYQlgZGZ5DfVyxM" width="1000" height="300" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

+In another post I explaing all about the ideas behind it and the decisions made through the process.